-If you think that sending out a generic CV to every company will increase your chances of success, you are sorely mistaken.
+If you think that sending out a generic CV to multiple companies will increase your chances of success, you are sorely mistaken.

-Employers will be able to sniff out generic CVs by spotting irrelevant pieces of information, and their next step will be dismissing them entirely.
+Employers will be able to sniff out generic CVs by spotting irrelevant pieces of information.
 The more specifically your CV is tailored to the job, the better chance you have of obtaining an interview.
 Target companies you feel passionate about and create multiple versions of your CV based on the job specifications for each role.

 People are always keen to give advice when it comes to your CV, but now you'll be able to deflect any outdated or irrelevant tips and kick-start your career.

 Need reliable advice and help with your CV?
 Start with a free CV review today.